 When you train at 6 a.m. or earlier, you’re starting your day committed to living lean.
 You’ll likely eat a healthy breakfast, which along with the workout sets the tone for your energy levels all day.
 You’re also guaranteed to work out, unlike folks who schedule lunch or evening training only to have work or other commitments intervene.

 Protein is vital to have with every meal because it builds and maintains muscles.
-Aim for 1 gram of protein per pound of body weight a day and that should be spread out over five or six small meals.
+Aim for 1g of protein per pound of bodyweight a day, and that should be spread out over five or six small meals.
 Don’t go overboard, though.
 Excess protein, especially from animal sources, has been linked to kidney stones.

 Nothing contributes more to injuries than muscle imbalances and poor alignment brought about by sitting at computers all day.
 Stand up at least once an hour and stretch.
 Do some walking lunges or cobra poses.
 Practice pulling your shoulder blades back and down, as if bringing them toward your back pockets.
 Resetting your body once an hour is a reminder of your commitment to living lean.